-As both a former Army captain and a settlement planner, I have seen the struggles that military personnel face.
+As both a former Army captain, I have seen the struggles that military personnel face.
 On top of deployment, moving their families from state to state (or even country to country), and the general inherent dangers of combat, active-duty members deal with a variety of obstacles.
 That’s why there are laws uniquely intended to protect them, like the Servicemembers Civil Relief Act (SCRA).
 The SCRA eases financial burdens with rental agreements, security deposits, evictions, credit card interest rates, mortgage foreclosures, life insurance, etc. during periods of military service.

 You would think that an iron-clad law like the SCRA would be enough.
 But deceitful lending companies have found a way to “work around” some of the protections under the SCRA by tucking arbitration language into contract agreements on the sly.
 Arbitration clauses state that a person does not have the right to bring a claim against a company outside of a private arbitration system.
 In other words, signing means waiving the right to sue in public court.
 So, without realizing it, many military families sign agreements with clauses that take away their rights under the SCRA, and then when something bad happens and they want to sue, they can’t.